mongounit/mongounit/docs/json-format.md

 Outside of `OBJECT_ID` and `DATE_TIME` Bson types, it's rarely necessary to specify the BSON types explicitely and one can rely on the automatic type interpretation.
 For example, the `name` field is specified directly as `"name": "Bob The Builder"`.
 The STRING Bson type is assumed.

 However, when it comes to `OBJECT_ID` and `DATE_TIME` Bson types, relying on the automatic type interpretation is usually not a good idea.
 It causes MongoDB and the **mongoUnit** framework to handle these as STRING data type, which is not usually good enough for interacting with its values.

+By default, the [dataset generator utility](https://mongounit.org/getting-started.html#generate-json-snapshot-of-the-database) creates all `OBJECT_ID` and `DATE_TIME` values explicitely annotated in the generated JSON file.

 When you need to specify the type of a value, follow this format:
 ```